The following is a timeline of memorable dates in Texas Ranger and Texas history in a year-by-year format.

 John B. Jones is appointed Major in charge of the Frontier Battalion and later becomes the Texas Adjutant General.

-The Special Force is created to augment the Frontier Battalion and proved protection in the Nueces Strip.
-Leander McNelly is appointed Captain over the Force.
+The Special Force is created to augment the Frontier Battalion and provided protection in the Nueces Strip.
+Leander McNelly is appointed Captain over the Force and sent to the Border.
+He is joined by about 36 former State Police members.

 Texas Rangers intercede in the Sutton-Taylor Feud in DeWitt and Clinton counties.